MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/usage-reports.md

 |Average result position |Represents the average position of clicked items in a search result list where the number one represents the top position (the lower the value, the better).|
 |Click-through rate |The percentage of queries where the user has clicked on one or more of the answers or search results (the higher the value, the better). |

 The Recent Search Activity chart shows trending activity over time for the query count and click-through query rate.
 For example, if the 7-day filter is selected, this will compare the current 7-day period data to the previous 7-day period data.
 In the case of downward trend, the arrow and the line are shown in red.
 In the case of upward trend, it's shown in green.
-Trend data isn't available for a 12 month view.
+Trend data isn't available for a 12-month view.

 ## Filters